Terriao/OpenPCQA/README.md

 }
 ```

-Please also cite the original paper(s) of any specific algorithm you use — see the **Citation** block within each algorithm section above.
+Please also cite the original paper(s) of any specific algorithm you use — see the **Reference** block within each algorithm section above.

 ---